markjaquith/workerbee/README.md

 1. `Request` is received.
 2. The `Request` loops through all request handlers (global, and then route).
-3. If early `Response` wasn't received, the resulting `Request` object is fetched (from the cache or the server).
+3. If early `Response` wasn’t received, the resulting `Request` object is fetched (from the cache or the server).
 4. The resulting `Response` object is passed through the response handlers (global, and then route).